ViktorooReps/nerel-quantized/README.md

-# nerel-quantized
-Evaluation of Huggingface quantization for NER task
+# Evaluation of BERT quantization for Named Entity Recognition